Skip to Content

 The view from our balcony at Far View Lodge

 The bathroom area is also quite tiny.
 The rooms do not have TVs, which was fine with us, as we spent most of our time exploring the park.
-WiFi is usually available but wasn’t working at all during our visit.
+WiFi is usually available, but it wasn’t working at all during our visit.

 The inside of a hotel room at Far View Ldoge, showing two double beds, a window, and a desk